ratiw/JsonPDF/README.md

 ##Tables Definition
 You can define tables structure in this section.
 Each table definition consists of 3 properties: `columns`, `data`, and `style`.

 `columns` property defines each column characteristic for the given table.
 See Table Column below.

 `data` property specifies which _key_ in the `data` section should be used for data rendering inside the given table.

 `style` property defines how the given table should be rendered.
 The `style` properties is optional and if omitted default value will be used.
 See Table Style below.

     "tables": [
         ["world_info_table": {
+            // "max-rows": 10,
             "columns": [
                 {
                     "name": "country",